-Fourlanesend Community Primary School Curriculum, Teaching and Learning Policy 2021/22
+Fourlanesend Community Primary School Curriculum, Teaching and Learning Policy 2022/23

 This policy is not a cut and paste document, it has been written following extensive work with teachers in staff meetings throughout the Autumn Term of shared with stakeholders and includes their thoughts and ideas.
 2019.
 It was updated last year to reflect changes and remote learning.
-This version for 2021/22 has been updated using the DfE guidance 'Teaching a broad and balanced curriculum for education recovery'.
+This version has been updated using the DfE guidance 'Teaching a broad and balanced curriculum for education recovery'.